Future standards for marine Ethernet networks

 What is IEC 61162-450?

-IEC 61162-450 is an international standard that defines how digital communication between ship systems should occur via Ethernet.
+IEC 61162-450 is an international standard that defines how digital communication between vessel systems should occur via Ethernet.
 It is part of the IEC 61162 series and focuses on enabling data transfer between multiple transmitters and receivers in a network.

 The purpose of the standard is to:

-• Support data formats according to IEC 61162-1, -2 and -3 (including NMEA 0183 and NMEA 2000)
+• Support data formats according to IEC 61162-1, -2, and -3 (including NMEA 0183 and NMEA 2000)

-• Ensure interoperability between equipment from different manufacturers
+• Ensure interoperability between equipment from different Manufacturers

 • Enable fast and reliable communication